butsnieva/portfolio/README.md

 ## Description
 My personal website is a digital portfolio of the work I have accomplished since pursuing a career in web development.
 This website uses React as a framework to develop a highly-performant, single-page web application.

-Through this website users can learn a little bit about me, view my recent works, contact me through an email form, and view my resume and technological proficiencies.
+Through this website users can learn a little bit about me, view my recent works, contact me, and view my resume and technological proficiencies.

 Thanks for checking it out!